 This can be a good option for couples who want to be a bit fancy for the day but perhaps not completely dressed up.
 There are lots of options for dresses; tea length and maxis are popular options.
-Slacks and a collared button down works well, maybe even adding a bow tie, vest, or suspenders for a bit more formality without a jacket.
+For the groom, slacks and a collared button down works well, maybe even adding a bow tie, vest, or suspenders for a bit more formality without a jacket.

 Sundresses and Khakis

 For our grooms, a short sleeve button downs and khakis are a comfortable option.
 A Tommy Bahama-style shirt or aloha print can be a nice way to stand apart from any guests.

 As for the brides, sundresses come in all types of varieties so find one that fits your personality.
 Casual attire is often the most comfortable as it’s typically made of cooler materials.
 This is a popular choice for renewal and commitment ceremonies.
 Sometimes, physically being comfortable helps the couple relax a bit more, which is always a good thing.